WojciechMatuszewski/programming-notes/aws-stuff.md

 * **Interface Endpoints** use **DNS, routing is NOT INVOLVED**

 - can have **VPC endpoint policies** attached.
 This allows you to control the access from the endpoint to the resource.
-It does not override IAM roles / IAM user policies or service-specific policies.
+It **does not override IAM roles / IAM user policies or service-specific policies**.

 * **They can only be accessed within a VPC**.
 That means that you cannot access the endpoint through a VPN, Direct Connect and such!